LIBERATING FOOTBALL TRAVEL

 Forfar is a rare case of a town being able to host a UK league club without any rail connection to the outside world.
 The nearest station is Dundee, 23km (14 miles) away – its underused airport is 34km (21 miles) from Forfar.

-From the Forum Centre in downtown Dundee, Stagecoach buses 20 and 21 run in tandem every 30mins (every hr eve & Sun) to Forfar’s main East High Street, journey time 35mins (tickets £3.60/return £6.90).
-Buses then go on an extra 10mins to The Mart, the nearest stop to Forfar’s Station Park north of town.
-It’s steepish trek walking from East High Street to the ground but easily doable.
+From the Forum Centre in Dundee, Stagecoach buses 20 and 21 run in tandem every 30mins (every hr eve & Sun) to Forfar’s main East High Street, journey time 35mins (£4 single).
+Buses then go on an extra 10mins to Tesco Side Entrance, close to Forfar’s Station Park north of town.
+To walk from East High Street to the ground is a steepish trek but easily doable.
+Stagecoach also offers a £4 DayRider ticket for travel around Forfar and surroundings.

 Where to Drink